Protecting qudit operations from noise by continuous dynamical decoupling: GCDD for an atomic qutrit

 where we have defined

-But then, up to the immaterial term proportional to $\mathbb{I}_{3}$ in Eq.~\eqref{Hlab-Upsilon} (applied to a qutrit), if we choose the Rabi frequencies and detunings appearing in Eq.~\eqref{Theta} so that $\Theta(t)$ is Hermitian, we can identify it with $\Upsilon(t)$ and this is how we can implement the GCDD method for an atomic qutrit manipulated using two-photon transitions.
+Then, if we choose the Rabi frequencies and detunings appearing in Eq.~\eqref{Theta} so that $\Theta(t)$ is Hermitian, we can identify it with $\Upsilon(t)$ of Eq.~\eqref{Hlab-Upsilon} and this is how we can implement, up to an immaterial term proportional to $\mathbb{I}_{3}$, the GCDD method for an atomic qutrit manipulated using two-photon transitions.
+We notice that the immaterial terms proportional to $\mathbb{I}_{3}$ in Eqs.~\eqref{Hlab-Upsilon} and \eqref{OmegadaggerOmega} can be made equal if the atomic energy scale can be modified in such a way that $\omega_g=\omega_l$ in the new scale [see Eq.~\eqref{omegag} for the definition of $\omega_l$].
 Accordingly, thus, we choose, along the diagonal of Eq.~\eqref{Theta}:

 Using Eqs.~\eqref{convention} and \eqref{Delta-ast}, we then obtain:

 For the off-diagonal elements of Eq.~\eqref{Theta}, we choose:

 Now, we are able to identify the remaining independent elements of $\Theta(t)$ with those of $\Upsilon(t)$.
 By imposing Eqs.~\eqref{omegadiag} and \eqref{omeganondiag}, and that $\Theta(t)=\Upsilon(t)$, we obtain: